LibreELEC/documentation/configuration/ir-remotes.md

 systemctl stop eventlircd
 ```

 Next we have to identify the IR protocol.
 If you found a partially working keytable file (with the protocol listed in the header) you can skip this step.
-First we run `ir-keytable` to find out which protocols tthe receiver driver supports.
+First we run `ir-keytable` to find out which protocols the receiver driver supports.
 Look at the `Supported protocols:` line, e.g.

 ```
 LibreELEC:~ # ir-keytable